 8. “Sarah Cole: A Type of Love Story” by Russell Banks.
 I’m not sure if any other story has taught me so much about point of view.
 Or about the unreliable narrator.
 Or about lust and love.
 Or about how to make a story seem new every time I re-read it.
 If I underlined every good sentence, I’d have this entire story colored in highlighter.

 9. “Gryphon” by Charles Baxter.
 Another heavily underlined story.
 And like Hemingway’s “Hills Like White Elephants,” this is a story that is as much about seeing the world in metaphor, in being child-like, being eccentric and wonderful and human … and how the world doesn’t want you to be that way.

 10. “In the Cemetery Where Al Jolston is Buried” by Amy Hempel.
 I’ll say it: the ending of this story makes me cry every time, even though I’ve read it two dozen times.
 That’s why the story is hard for me to teach – I don’t want to start sobbing in front of my students (I wish this was a joke, but it isn’t).

-Finalists: “First Body” by Melanie Rae Thon, “Sonny’s Blues” by James Baldwin, “Big Me” by Dan Chaon, “Conversations with My Father” by Grace Paley, “The Kind of Light That Shines in Texas” by Reginald McKnight, and “The Devil Swims Across the Anacostia River” by Edward P. Jones.
+Finalists: “First Body” by Melanie Rae Thon, “Sonny’s Blues” by James Baldwin, “Big Me” by Dan Chaon, “Conversations with My Father” by Grace Paley, “The Kind of Light That Shines in Texas” by Reginald McKnight, “An Ordinary Soldier of the Queen” by Graham Joyce, and “The Devil Swims Across the Anacostia River” by Edward P. Jones.